osg-htc/docs/docs/data/stashcache/install-cache.md

 - `set rootdir = /mnt/stash`: the mounted filesystem path to export.
 This document refers to this as `/mnt/stash`.
 - `set resourcename = YOUR_RESOURCE_NAME`: the resource name registered with the OSG.

-When ready with configuration, you may [start](#managing-stashcache-and-associated-services) your xrootd@stash-cache service.

 Configuring the Authenticated Cache (Optional)
 ----------------------------------------------